Introduction: The Question of Control

 Decisive year for Internet Governance

 The debate is not bipolar (West vs. East).
-States in the Global South play an important role.
+States in the Global South play an important role too.

-The concept of 'digital sovereignty' resonates strongly in many countries across Asia, Africa, and Latin America.
+The idea of 'digital sovereignty' resonates strongly across many countries in Asia, Africa, and Latin America.
 The reasons are nuanced:

 Historical and structural concerns: